danielpanguin/SPM/TASK_COMPLETION_REPORT.md

 ## Overview
 The Task Completion Report provides managers and admins with a comprehensive view of task completion metrics across their teams.
 The report supports flexible filtering and time-based navigation to track performance over weekly or monthly periods.

+**Note:** This branch contains ONLY the Task Completion Report feature.
+Project-specific report generation is NOT included in this branch.

 ## Access
 - **Location**: Dashboard → Quick Actions → "Task Completion Report"
 - **Route**: `/reports/completion`